gdlc/BGLR-R/inst/md/GBLUP.md

 **(i) Providing the markers, using `model='BRR'`**

-In this case BGLR asigns iid normal priors to the markers.
+In this case BGLR asigns iid normal priors to the marker effects.

 ``` R
  library(BGLR)